Turkey meatballs are a lower fat option than regular beef meatballs and just as tasty.

 - ⅛ teaspoon salt

-- In a large bowl combine ground turkey, bread crumbs, eggs, basil, oregano, garlic powder, salt, pepper, and cheese.
+- In a large bowl combine ground turkey, cheese, bread crumbs, eggs, basil, oregano, garlic powder, pepper, and salt.

 - Mix ingredients together to combine.